aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ## Phishing

-TODO: Describe the phishing risk this opens up.
+TODO: Describe the phishing risk this opens up since the client is collecting and providing all the user's information to the authorization server.
+The AS MAY decide to require the user go through a redirect flow at any stage of the process based on its own risk assessment.

 ## Client Authentication

-TODO: Describe the lack of client authentication possible because this is expected to be deployed by native apps.
+TODO: Describe the likely lack of client authentication because this is expected to be deployed by native apps.
 Maybe mention alternatives to client authentication such as App Attestation, or using a risk engine to analyze other aspects of the request from the client.

 ## Leaking Information